-The Project would incorporate best available design standards in accordance with City of Portland requirements to reduce stressful conditions for people who walk, bike, and roll at Project intersections.
-Refinements to signal timing within the Project Area may shorten bicycle travel times and would be further evaluated during final design phase.
-As noted in Section 2.1.4, ODOT would continue to refine the design with input from the City as it relates to implementing pedestrian and bicycle policies and design guidance for facilities and operations through the Rose Quarter area.
-Design refinements that would be explored include adjustments to traffic operations to support keeping crosswalks open.
-Any potential crosswalk closures would be evaluated in coordination with the City of Portland during final design, and approved by the City prior to implementation.
+The Project will incorporate best available design standards in accordance with City of Portland requirements (including Portland Bureau of Transportation lighting guidelines) to reduce stressful conditions for people who walk, bike, and roll at Project intersections.
+Refinements to signal timing within the Project Area may shorten bicycle travel times and will be further evaluated during final design phase.
+As noted in Section 2.1.4, ODOT will continue to refine the design with input from the City as it relates to implementing pedestrian and bicycle policies and design guidance for facilities and operations through the Rose Quarter area.
+Design refinements that will be explored include adjustments to traffic operations to support keeping all crosswalks open.
+If design refinements result in any potential crosswalk closures, those will be evaluated in coordination with the City of Portland during final design and approved by the City prior to implementation.